zekaiblog/zekaiblog.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A passionate NLPer with a heart for all things cool 😎
+subtitle: A passionate NLPer 🥳.
+Cool things lover 😎.
+Explore LLMs as well as the world 🌎.

 profile:
   align: right